Kotlin/KEEP/proposals/stdlib/group-and-fold.md

 ## Unresolved questions

 1. Naming options:
-    * `groupFoldBy`/`groupReduceBy`/`groupCountBy`
-    * `groupByAndFold`/`groupByAndReduce`/`groupByAndCount`
-    * `foldBy`/`reduceBy`/`countBy`
-    * `summarizeBy` as in Ceylon
-    * `aggregateBy` (aggregate is fold in .NET)
+    * `groupingBy` or just `grouping`
+    * `count`/`sumBy` can be misinterpreted as operations on the whole collection, rather on each group.

-2. Which general forms of `groupFoldBy` should we provide?
+2. Which general forms of `fold`/`reduce`/`aggregate` should we provide?
     * Method count is increased
     * Having them as overloads hurts completion during gradual typing.
-3. Should we provide `groupReduceBy` or it would be enough if it's expressible with general form of `groupFold`?
-4. Should we provide some specific forms, such as `groupCountBy`?
-5. Should we provide `To`-overloads (like `groupByTo`) with target mutable map as a parameter?
+3. Should we provide `To`-overloads (like `groupByTo`) with a mutable map as a target parameter?
-6. Having primitive fold accumulators stored in a map introduces a lot of boxing.
+4. Having primitive fold accumulators stored in a map introduces a lot of boxing.

 ## Future advancements

 * If we do not provide some forms, evaluate whether they could be introduced later.
-* Converting collection operations to folds is quite error-prone, maybe we should provide some standard reduction functions, such as Count, Sum etc.
+* Converting collection operations to folds can be error-prone, maybe we should provide some standard reducer functions, such as Count, Sum etc.